Ultrarunners’ Heat Acclimation Cheat Sheet

 Head Coach of CTS Ultrarunning

-Soon after the Tokyo Olympics and Paralympics, one the hottest Olympics on record, many national teams and sports scientists divulged the heat acclimation and mitigation strategies they used.
-About the same time we received this treasure trove of science-based practice, this behemoth of a review paper by Julien Périard out of the University of Canberra Research Institute for Sport and Exercise was released in the American Physiological Society Physiological Reviews.
+The science and practical recommendations related to heat acclimation has come a long way in recent years, in part due to the Tokyo Olympics and Paralympics, which was one the hottest Olympics on record.
+Following the Games, many national teams and sports scientists divulged the heat acclimation and mitigation strategies they used.
+About the same time, Julien Périard out of the University of Canberra Research Institute for Sport and Exercise release a treasure trove of science-based practice in this behemoth of a review paper in the American Physiological Society Physiological Reviews.
 The paper (I triple dog dare anyone to read all 108 pages) comprehensively went through every single detail of our response and adaption to hot weather environments.
 Based on this great research on heat acclimation, here’s what you need to know before your next hot weather race.

 Why does heat acclimation matter?